 - Add the egg mixture into the well of the dry ingredients.
 Stir to combine the ingredients.

 - Bake for 40-45 minute.
-Check to see of the bread is done by placing a skewer into center of loaf.
+Check to see of the bread is done by placing a skewer into the center of the loaf.
 If it comes out clean, your bread is done.
 Let cool for about 10 minutes on a wire rack.
 Remove from the loaf pan and let the bread cool completely before slicing.
 At least 1/2 hour.